Brean0/Curveswap-Research/README.md

 # Curveswap-Stuff
-Curveswap Stuff, personal use, dont think this shit is investment advice or whatever

 As a primer, Curve Finance is a AMM protocol that allows for more efficient swaps on like-asset pairs, compared to traditional AMMs such as uniswap/sushiswap.
 This is due to the formula Curve uses to determine the swap price.